15 Things to Do in Orange and Surrounds

 Various information boards at the camping ground explain more about the area and how to find some of the shafts and tunnels from the past.

 It’s recommended to do the first section of Ophir Goldfields Walking Track 1 along the creek, which includes a few of these tunnels.
-If you do have the time, this walking track loops back to the car park, with more tunnels and shafts to discover.
+If you do have the time, this walking track loops back to the car park, with more tunnels and shafts.

 15. Mount Panorama